The cost-effective way to stabilise housing affordability across the whole of Britain

 Whilst I was finalising these unique proposals I needed to explain, to my professional body the RICS, having qualified as a Chartered Surveyor back in 1974, all about these solutions to the housing crisis which had come to my attention.
 They are based upon the valuation knowledge and my market awareness gained whilst conducting my inspections mostly on behalf of buyers and renters.
 Unfortunately, it was clear at that time (some years ago now), that RICS was not willing to sanction these changes and instead vehemently supported the existing estate agency model which is now as old and archaic as the hills!

-In the final analysis, there can be only one preferred solution to successfully being able to solve the existing and worsening housing crisis; namely my solution.
+In the final analysis however, there can be only one preferred solution to successfully being able to solve the existing and worsening housing crisis; namely my solution.

-Having arrived at such a viable solution myself, I believe RICS ought ultimately to acknowledge the validity of this cure, along with others who will hopefully consider my alternatives with fully open minds.
+Having arrived at such a viable solution myself, I believe RICS ought ultimately to acknowledge the validity of this cure, along with others who will hopefully consider my alternatives.
 I remain open to discussing the details of these proposals with RICS if and when they may be interested in doing this of course.

-Meanwhile, I hope the next British government might take these proposals seriously and perhaps debate these either within these pages or indeed elsewhere.
+Meanwhile, I hope the newly formed British government will take these proposals seriously and perhaps debate these both within these pages and indeed in The House.

 The house price affordability crisis

-Posted by: Peter Hendry, Housing Valuation Consultant
+Posted by: Peter Hendry, Consulting Valuation Surveyor

 Our two-stage proposals for solving the price and availability of housing nationally